vieirads/100DaysOfCode/r1-log.md

 ### R1D65
 Studied a bit of Angular on Sololearn and the topic was how the data travels until it reaches the frontend display.
 I still have to study more this structures.

+### R1D66
+Continued to study Angular on Sololearn.
+Learned about one-way and two-way data binding.
+Some concepts that I know about have specific names.
+I think I better learn the proper names.